 - LYING: Scheming can seldom happen without lying and deceit.
 Therefore, a mind that lies or deceives is verily a disturbed mind.

 - DELUSIONAL: Mind that is disturbed is verily the mind that is engrossed by delusions.
 When we are born into this body we’ve nothing and when this body is gone all that is of this body too is gone.
 So why be sad, worry or brood over it?
 Besides a disturbed mind also disturbs others with its flawed understanding.
 Such minds are obsessed with getting others to believe in what they do.
 They even beg, borrow, steal or even kill to sell their version of “truth” which is nothing but delusion.
-Such a mind can seldom find peaceful sleep and often makes for troubled lives even if one achieves position of influence and power.
+Such a mind can seldom find peaceful sleep and often makes for troubled lives even if one achieves a position of influence and power.

 Balancing a disturbed mind isn’t easy – but not impossible.
 The first thing you need to do is to find quality time for yourself and introspect.
 An inner sense of self, call it Atman or Conscience, is important.
 You need to know who you are and who you are not.
-Without a clear idea you’ll always fall right into the trap of the deluded mind where only pain and misery prevail.
+Without a clear idea, you’ll always fall right into the trap of the deluded mind where only pain and misery prevail.

 Here are a few simple practices to help you calm your mind when disturbed:

 - THOUGHTS: Thoughts have a direct impact on our actions, conscious as well as unconscious.
 Mind that is untamed induces thoughts that incite anger, envy and/or fear.
 It’s important therefore for you to understand your own true self and not confuse it with the mind.
-Every time you’ve a thought that induces negative feelings know for sure that fear and hope are figments of your imagination.
-If you fear you cut yourself off from the path of happiness, if you hope you cling to a bit of happiness.
+Every time you have a thought that induces negative feelings to know for sure that fear and hope are figments of your imagination.
+If you fear you cut yourself off from the path of happiness if you hope you cling to a bit of happiness.
 However, if you can curtail both fear and hope – you’ll enjoy only bliss.
 Detachment is the quality of the wise, who’ve achieved absolute peace.

 - COMPANIONSHIP: Mind can be easily swayed by the company of people.
 Peer pressure shapes various tendencies in humans, good or bad.
 If your mind is feeling disturbed, dejected or let down, make sure it’s not because of the people around you who are draining your energies.
-In our competitive world we cannot escape from people with negative tendencies, but we can certainly maintain a distance from them.
+In our competitive world, we cannot escape from people with negative tendencies, but we can certainly maintain a distance from them.
 So, choose your friends carefully.
 There’s nothing wrong in letting go of relationships that bring you only pain.
 Try having people around you who’re wise, who take pleasure in helping rather than letting other people down.
-Companionship of the wise is suggested to be key for attaining perpetual bliss in Vedic texts.
+The companionship of the wise is suggested to be key for attaining perpetual bliss in Vedic texts.

 The said five are only an outline to curtail the many negatives that can disturb the balance of mind.
 We’ve found that these simple considerations can prevent or remove most of our emotional problems in this competitive era.
 As soon as we find balance and peace in the mind it’s amazing how much bliss and accomplishment we can experience.
-“Even conquering the world brings no bliss comparable to what we experience when conquer our own mind.”
+“Even conquering the world brings no bliss comparable to what we experience when conquering our own mind.”
 Suggests Vedic sage Bhartrihari, in his revered work Neeti Shataka.